 This is the one most people are likely to already be familiar with- “Just take a few deep breaths”, is something we’ve heard before, and it’s good advice.
 However, there are a few more specific details in this powerful breathing technique for anxiety.

 This method, also known as square breathing, is a widely favoured form of breathwork.
-In case you needed proof of its efficacy, Navy SEALs, police officers and nurses all commonly implement box breathing for anxiety as part of their training, and it’s safe to say that these are positions in which knowing how to manage anxiety is key.
+In case you needed proof of how it can quickly reduce stress, Navy SEALs, police officers and nurses all commonly implement box breathing for anxiety as part of their training, and it’s safe to say that these are positions in which knowing how to manage anxiety is key.
 It’s also very simple to practice and can be done anywhere, at any time.
 Just follow these steps.